zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ## Install Linux packages

-**NOTE**: If you have already installed AWS CLI, Python 3.8.x, and Python Boto3 library, you don't need to re-install it and instead attach relevant evidence for your write-up.
+**NOTE**: If you have already installed AWS CLI, Python 3.10, and Python Boto3 library, you don't need to re-install it and instead attach relevant evidence for your write-up.

-### [1] Install Python 3.8.x
+### [1a] Install Python 3.10 (Windows users only)

-The recent Ubuntu versions such as 20.04 LTS have Python 3.8.x installed.
+The recent Ubuntu versions such as 22.04 LTS have Python 3.10 installed.
 You should update the packages to obtain the latest version:

 ```